-There’s no business like show business.
-Under the spotlight: Highfield Theatre in Falmouth.
-While you may have seen a show there, you may not know that when the Symphony and Conservatory merged in 2010, this theatrical gem came with it.
+While you may have seen a show there, you may not know that when the Cape Symphony & Conservatory merged in 2010, this theatrical gem came with it.

 The mansion next to the theatre, Highfield Hall, was the home of Pierson, Frank and Emily Beebe.
 It was completed in 1878.
 In the 1940s, the carriage house was converted into a theatre, and the stable became the patio concession stand.